eGFR Calculator

 Questions and Answers

-Is the CKD-EPI formula the most accurate method for everyone?
+Is the CKD-EPI formula accurate for everyone?

-What specific formula is used in the eGFR Calculator?
+What formula does the eGFR calculator use?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.